Classifying Toric and Semitoric Fans by Lifting Equations from ${\rm SL}_2({\mathbb Z})$: Algebraic set-up: matrices and relations

 Given any word in the kernel of the projection from $\Z*\Z$ to $\sltz$ we will see that $w$ evaluates to 12 times the image of the map to $\pi_1(\sltr)$ that is obtained by lifting the word in the natural way to the universal cover of $\sltr$, and $w$ is the unique homomorphism on all of $\Z*\Z$ with this property.
 Given a toric fan with associated integers $(a_0, \ldots, a_{d-1})\in\Z^d$ we will show that

-Both $\pi_1$ and $w$ factor over the same group $G$ which is the fiber product of $\sltz$ and $\Z$ over $\Z/(12)$.
-Now we can see that we wanted the particular presentation of $\sltz$ from Lemma \ref{lem_sltzpresn} so that the relationship between $G$ and $\sltz$ would be clear.
+Both $\pi_1$ and $w$ factor over the same group $G$ which is the f\/iber product of~$\sltz$ and $\Z$ over~$\Z/(12)$.
+Now we can see that we wanted the particular presentation of~$\sltz$ from Lemma~\ref{lem_sltzpresn} so that the relationship between~$G$ and~$\sltz$ would be clear.
 This discussion is made precise in the following proposition.